kmanc/rtl8812au/README.md

 ## Realtek 802.11ac (rtl8812au)

 This is a fork of the Realtek 802.11ac (rtl8812au) v4.2.2 (7502.20130507)
 driver altered to build on Linux kernel version >= 3.10.
+The default settings in this repo should get you up and running on a Raspberry Pi with as little effort as possible

 ### Purpose

-My D-Link DWA-171 wireless dual-band USB adapter needs the Realtek 8812au driver to work under Linux.
+My Raspberry Pi wireless dual-band USB adapter needs the Realtek 8812au driver to work under Linux.

 The current rtl8812au version (per nov.
 20th 2013) doesn't compile on Linux